carlos-gg/digitalgarden/content/AI4ES/AI4ES data.md

 #### Other reanalysis data
 - ERA5 [[AI4ES/AI4ES data#^era5]] is an atmospheric reanalysis, so uses ocean and land surface only as boundary condition.
 - You could use Sea Surface Temperature and Sea-Ice cover from gridded observations like HadISST, or an ocean reanalysis like ORAS5 (e.g. ORAS5 sea-ice concentration is here: /esarchive/recon/ecmwf/oras5/monthly_mean/ileadfra)
-- Soil moisture..hmmm...would be provided by ERA5-Land https://cds.climate.copernicus.eu/cdsapp#!/dataset/reanalysis-era5-land?tab=overview but unfortunately this one only goes back to 1981, and I am not sure if they plan to extend back to 1950 like they do with ERA5 (Atmosphere).
 - Surface level presure, sst
 - Reanalysis data reaching further back than ERA-5 (at this point, ERA-5 will be extended back to 1950 during this year):
 	- JRA-55 (starts 1958)